gyurco/MiSTery/README.md

-# MiSTery - An Atari ST/STe core for the [MiST board](https://github.com/mist-devel/mist-board/wiki)
+# MiSTery - An Atari ST/STe core for FPGAs

 ## Features: